 Aim of the attendance policy

 The Attendance policy is necessary to clarify attendance expectations for staff and students and to ensure student engagement in study and research.
 The policy also supports the improvement of the overall student experience by identifying where students may be experiencing difficulties and ensuring timely intervention and appropriate support.
-The policy aligns with other St George’s policies, including the Religious Observance and Academic Timetabling Policy and the General Regulations.
+The policy aligns with other healthcare students’ policies, the Religious Observance Policy and the General Regulations.

 Students are expected to attend all sessions in all years that are timetabled (practical, lectures, seminars, tutorials).
 Students are notified of programme teaching sessions in programme handbooks and provided with timetables.
-Students are also expected to demonstrate high levels of attendance on clinical placements, this is documented within course guides.
-Expectations of attendance are included in the General Regulations (4.11).
-Students are expected to be punctual for all timetabled sessions and placements.
+Expectations of attendance are included in the General Regulations.
+Students are expected to be punctual for all timetabled sessions.

 Postgraduate research students are expected to maintain regular contact including attending scheduled meetings (at least once per month) with their supervisors throughout the period of research study until award as detailed in the Student and Supervisor Agreement and Student Handbook – MPhil and PhD.